CASFRI/CASFRI/docs/specifications/attributes/03_cas_attributes.md

 ### casfri_perimeter

 The attribute **casfri_perimeter** measures the perimeter of each polygon in metres (m).
 It is calculated by PostgreSQL during the conversion phase.
 It is measured to 2 decimal places.
+This attribute is calculated by PostGIS.

 | casfri_perimeter                        | values          |
 | :-------------------------------------- | :-------------- |